 While planning a trip to Maui with my husband, friends encouraged us to drive the Road to Hana.
 They waxed poetic about all the lovely sights along the way.
-So of course I set aside one day to experience this famous drive.
+So of course I planned a day trip to experience this famous Hawaiian drive.
+But is the Road to Hana worth it?

-In case you’re not familiar with the Road to Hana, it’s a 64-mile drive on the northeast coast of Maui, starting in the town of Paia and concluding a few miles past Hana.
+In case you’re not familiar with the Road to Hana — also known as the Hana Highway — it’s a 64-mile drive on the northeast coast of Maui, starting in the town of Kahului and concluding a few miles past Hana.
+This scenic drive in Maui, Hawaii, winds through lush landscapes, passing by sacred pools and dense bamboo forest patches.
 It’s frequently cited as one of the most scenic drives in the United States.

 Unfortunately, everyone forgot to mention how stressful the drive could be.
 Nobody told me about the 600 curves and dozens of one-way bridges.
 I had no idea we’d be playing a game of chicken with local drivers clearly more comfortable with the road than we were.